3-inch ordnance rifle: Specifications

 The 3-inch ordnance rifle was mounted on the standard carriage for the 6-pounder field gun.
 Because its projectile was heavier than a 6-pound shot, the 3-inch rifle's greater recoil sometimes caused damage to the trail or the cheek pieces of the carriage.
 The 6-pounder carriage weighed 900 lb.
-The 3-inch rifle fired spherical case shot (shrapnel), time and percussion shell, and canister shot.
+The 3-inch rifle fired case shot (shrapnel), time and percussion shell, and canister shot.
 The use of bolts (solid shot) was rare.
 Either Hotchkiss or Schenkl ammunition could be used.
 Parrott ammunition could be used in an emergency, but it performed poorly since it was designed for the 10-pounder Parrott gun which had only three grooves, rather than the ordnance rifle's seven grooves.
 For two reasons, canister shot fired from the 3-inch rifle was less effective than canister fired from a 12-pounder Napoleon or a M1841 12-pounder howitzer.
 First, its 3-inch bore was narrower than the 12-pounder's bore and could fire fewer canister balls.
 Second, the rifling of the barrel caused the canister to be thrown in an irregular pattern.
 For these reasons, Union General Henry Jackson Hunt believed that the 3-inch ordnance rifle's effective canister range was less than half that of the 12-pounder Napoleon's 400 yd range.